Individuals, societies and the structures which unite us

 According to the U.S Department of Labor, employment of sociologists is estimated to have little or no change through 2026.
 In 2017, the average median wage for sociologists was $79,650 per year.

 LLCC offers the following associate degree program to prepare students for transfer to a four-year institution.
-Read more about the courses in this program:
+Read more about the required courses for this program:

 Time to completion: 2 years